If you have a paid internship, there are some important things that you must communicate to your employer so that the correct taxes are withheld.

 When you fill out the W‐4 form prior to beginning work at the company, you should type the following on a piece of paper and present it to the employer:

-To insure that the employer has an official document that confirms that you are a “non‐immigrant alien”, you should also see Lorraine Lacasse in Financial Services.
-Ask her to do a “substantial presence test” for you.
-She will print out some documents for you which you should show to your employer.
+in Financial Services.
+Ask him to do a “substantial presence test” for you.
+He will print out some documents for you which you should show to your employer.
 These documents will confirm that you are a “non‐immigrant alien” and, therefore, should NOT have Social Security or Medicare taxes taken out of your paycheck.

 VERY IMPORTANT: If you are working in a state other than Massachusetts, you may have to pay state taxes in that state.
 Make sure that you always give your employer the address at which you're living while doing the internship (NOT your Massachusetts address).
 Also, keep track of the dates of your internship (and the county in which you are working).